Maheshkumar-novice/Knights-Travails/README.md

   My task is to write code that shows the simplest possible way to get from one square (source) to another square (destination).

-  I used `graph` data structure to represent the board as a graph where each cell (graph vertex) is connected to the possible moves that can be taken from a `knight` in that cell.
+  I used the `graph` data structure to represent the board as a graph where each cell (graph vertex) is connected to the possible moves that can be taken from a `knight` in that cell.
 Atmost 8 places are possible moves from a cell by a knight.

   I used `adjacency list` to represent the `graph`.